Gå til indhold

 Knowledge-Based Innovation

-"Innovative SMEs – Rich and resilient Societies Have Smart Companies" is the first project in DFiR's three-year analysis program Knowledge-Based Innovation.
+"Innovative SMEs – Rich and resilient Societies Have Smart Companies" is the first project in DFIR's three-year analysis program Knowledge-Based Innovation.
 The analysis program examines the scope for future efforts for knowledge-based innovation, as it is crucial for our society's robust and sustainable development and prosperity.
-In the analysis program, DFiR focuses on the conditions for knowledge-based innovation, with the aim of exploring the potentials for strengthening the framework conditions.
+In the analysis program, DFIR focuses on the conditions for knowledge-based innovation, with the aim of exploring the potentials for strengthening the framework conditions.

-The results of DFiR's analysis program are intended to nuance the debate about knowledge-based innovation and uncover the scope for future political action.
+The results of DFIR's analysis program are intended to nuance the debate about knowledge-based innovation and uncover the scope for future political action.

 Contact